AdaptiveIntelligenceCircle/AICP/README.md

   Decentralized nodes • Ethical scaling • Planetary readiness
 </p>

+> AIC/HMN is licensed under GPL-3.0.
+Any fork or derivative work must keep the same license and respect the core principles: zero-donation, third path independence, and ethical-from-kernel.
+The project is currently maintained by the founder.
+During the founder’s mandatory military service (expected 2027–2029), the project will enter maintenance mode.
+All code remains public and transparent.”

+---
+## I. Definition.

 **AICP** is the central orchestration protocol of the **Adaptive Intelligence Circle (AIC)** ecosystem—a decentralized knowledge system aimed at reshaping how humans connect, learn, and operate systems.

 It's not a framework.
 It's a **protocol**—a layer of logic for agents, operating systems, and humans to interact in depth.